microchip-pic-avr-examples/pic16f13145-quadrature-decoder-up-down-mplab-mcc/README.md

 ## Concept

-This application showcases the capabilities of the CLB peripheral by creating a logic circuit that decodes the waveforms from a rotary encoder and a 4-bit up/down counter circuit used to track the ticks.
-The circuit has two inputs, the phase signals from the encoder, and outputs four signals corresponding to the 4-bit up/down counter.
+This application showcases the capabilities of the CLB peripheral by creating a quadrature decoder that decodes the waveforms from a rotary encoder and a 4-bit up/down counter circuit used to track the decoded counts.
+The circuit has two inputs, the decoded counts from the encoder, and outputs four signals corresponding to the 4-bit up/down counter.
 The decoder circuit implementation is figured in the picture below:

 <br><img src="images/clb_full_circuit.png" width="800">